haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

 Remove nim compiler internal knowledge about directories like `nimblePaths` and instead streamline the workflow by having single source of thuth about package location: confguration file.

 I want to specifically mention several things - I don't think there should be any additional compiler changes.
 Package manager should be a separate tool that does not create two-way information flow.
 Instead we should adopt simple model `[pm] -> [compiler]` or `[pm] -> [build tool] -> [compiler]`.
 Package manager either runs compiler, or configures environment where compiler can run.
 Intermediate build tools might include something like `testament` or other tooling.
 We already have a pretty nice configuration format in form of `package.nim.cfg` that would allow `nimble` to inform compiler of all the necessary configuration values.
+Note that it can be either `.cfg`, or `nimble.paths` that is included in the `config.nims` file - exact details of the configuration file are not particularly important.

 Having volatile configuration file would make it easier to inspect how nimble called the compiler, and even though n linked issue suggest that "If the experience becomes seamless then the user really won't need to care about what Nimble does.", in practice it is quite hard to run `nim` compiler the same way nimble does it - the only option is to wait for compilation to fail and then copy error message that contains the command itself, and I don't believe we would be able to make this seamless enough so nobody would *ever* need to run compiler manually or check how nimble communicates with compiler.

-Another *very* important advantage that `package.nim.cfg` has is support for external tooling that nimble can't interface with right now.
+Another *very* important advantage - `package.nim.cfg` has is support for external tooling that nimble can't interface with right now.
 For example `testament` - if someone wishes to use it for testing their projects simple `exec("testament all")` *usually* does the right thing in CI, but under the hood it knows nothing about actual project requirements and simply relies on `--nimblePaths`.
 I can't make `nimble test` use my own compiler build, nor is it possible to fully integrate external tooling in the project.
 For `haxdoc` I basically had to copy-paste dependency resolution part of nimble, remove package installation parts and then work based on that.

+At the same having to run `nimble setup` each time after changing `.nimble` file could become annoying pretty fast, so old commands like `nimble build` and `nimble test` should not be deprecated.
+The change is mostly make following workflows synced with each other, and make it as easy as *sometimes* running single command.

+Counter-[argument](https://github.com/nim-lang/nimble/issues/654#issuecomment-529206716) to this approach is

+> > Most Rust programmers don't invoke rustc directly, but instead do it through Cargo.

+> There's no explanation for why this approach is brilliant and greatly improves the user experience.
+Today I can do `nim c hello.nim` and it simply works.
+I don't need any `cmake`, `configure` or `.nimble` if I want to use Nimble packages.

+> I tried using Rust and it was ridiculous that I couldn't do anything without learning Cargo.
+Same with many other languages where there's this whole ecosystem of random tools that hide away the compiler.
+Meanwhile in Go, the package manager and build system are first class citizens.

+We can leave `nimblePaths` as they are now, and you would be able to use nim compiler as it is now - out of sync with actual package requirements, but if you don't care thats fine.
+The fix is one `nimble setup` away, so once you need it, you can configure everything very quickly.
+Any other tool can emulate this behavior as well (like `testament`).
+Integrating package manager and compiler seems like a pretty drastic change to me.
+It closes ways for further experiments - once added stuff like this can't be removed, which means it is a one-way road.
+In addition - keeping things separate allows for range of worflows, including ones that are based on submodule, or don't use nimble at all.

+- `[nimble build] -> [nim c]` -- nimble updates environment in which nim compiler would operate and then executes it.
+Simply shorthand for `nimble sync` followed by `nim c src/main.nim`
+- `[nim c]` -- nim compiler is launched as a standalone tool - it can read already existing environment configuration and work the same way as if it was launched directly by nimble.
+- `<custom tool>` -- custom tools have full access to `project.nim.cfg` and could easily work the same way as if they were launched by nimble **without having to provide explicit support** for that feature.
+- `[other PM] -> [nim c]` -- if someone wants to manage their environment using different tools, or even manually (for example using git submodules), it should be possible to write `project.nim.cfg` manually (or using some helper tool).
+Submodule-based workflow is not really different from package-based one.

 <!-- This would allow to easily integrate `testament` with nimble?
 TODO could not test testament at all.